project-gemmi/gemmi/docs/mol.rst

 as it will be described later on in this documentation.
 These were all tricky things in the atom list.

-One more thing that is sometimes forgotten.
-In most of the PDB entries reading the CRYST1 record and the list of atoms is all that is needed to construct the crystal structure.
-But to read correctly all PDB files we also need to read two other records:
+Now let's go to matrices.
+In most of the PDB entries the CRYST1 record is all that is needed to construct the crystal structure.
+But in some PDB files we need to take into account two other records:

 * MTRIX -- if marked as not-given it defines operations needed to reconstruct the asymmetric unit,
 * SCALE -- provides fractionalization matrix.
 The format of this entry is unfortunate: for large unit cells the relative precision of numbers is too small.
-So if coordinates are given in standard settings it is better to calculate the fractionalization matrix from the unit cell dimensions.
+So if coordinates are given in standard settings it is better to calculate the fractionalization matrix from the unit cell dimensions (i.e. from the CRYST1 record).
-  But the SCALE record needs to be checked to see if the settings are the standard ones.
+  But the SCALE record needs to be checked to see if the settings *are* the standard ones.

 .. _specification: https://www.wwpdb.org/documentation/file-format-content/format33/v3.3.html